grafana/agent-configurator/README.md

 # Agent Configurator Tool

 The _Agent Configuration Generator_ is an easy to use web interface for creating and editing agent configuration files.
 It targets the flow configuration format.

+Try it out here: [grafana.github.io/agent-configurator/](https://grafana.github.io/agent-configurator/)

+**This is an experimental tool and still in its early days!**.
+While we aim to support all agent components and are commited to adding support for new components, complete support will take some time.

 ## Core Features

+Features marked as completed are currently present while the rest are still in development.

-* Create a fresh agent configuration file using a guided configuration wizard
+* [ ] Create a fresh agent configuration file using a guided configuration wizard
-* Update existing configurations by editing existing components or adding new ones
+* [x] Update existing configurations by editing existing components or adding new ones
-* Have [all components](https://grafana.com/docs/agent/latest/flow/reference/components/) configurable without writing code
+* [ ] Have [all components](https://grafana.com/docs/agent/latest/flow/reference/components/) configurable without writing code
-* Share configurations as URLs
+* [x] Share configurations as URLs

 ## Target Audience